17 releases (10 breaking)

 use miden_assembly::Assembler;

-// instantiate a default assembler
+// Instantiate a default, empty assembler

 let assembler = Assembler::default();

-let program = assembler.compile("begin push.3 push.5 add end").unwrap();
+let program = assembler.assemble_program("begin push.3 push.5 add end").unwrap();

-Assembler options
+Assembler Options

 Libraries